 Marketing yourself as an agile business analyst

 As an agile business analyst, you should ensure that the quality of your work is recognised both within the business and within the development teams.
-As your reputation as an analyst increases, you are more likely to be able to influence other stakeholders and to gain their cooperation and acceptance in order to move progressively through the six steps.
+As your reputation as an analyst increases, you are more likely to be able to influence other stakeholders and gain their cooperation and acceptance.
 Anderson has demonstrated that this is an effective approach to reducing resistance to change.
 As an analyst, and therefore an agent of change, this is worth taking on board.
-If you think there is a way of applying Kanban to your business analyst role, give it a go.
+If you think there is a way of applying Kanban for business analysis give it a go.